plus3it/lx-ebs-backups/README_RestoreByName.sh.md

 # Assumptions/Requirements
-This script assumes that all of the elements of a consistency group share a common "`Name`" attribute.
-While it is expected that the "`Name`" attribute's value will be of the form:
+This script assumes that all of the elements of a consistency group share a common "`Snapshot Group`" attribute.
+While it is expected that the "`Snapshot Group`" attribute's value will be of the form:

-&nbsp;&nbsp;&nbsp;AutoBack (<INSTANCE_ID>) YYYY-MM-DD
+&nbsp;&nbsp;&nbsp;YYYYMMDDHHMM (<INSTANCE_ID>)

 It is not, however, a hard requirement.
 This expectation is simply derived from the "`Name`" attribute set by this script's associated backup script(s).
 Any "`Name`" value will do, so long as:
 - All members of an EBS consistency-group share a common "`Name`" attribute.